GeoAyisha/geoayisha.github.io/README.md

 ## Ayisha's GIS portfolio

-This project is Based on a Minimal Jekyll theme for GitHub Pages and contains my GIS works.
+This is my portfolio project based on a Minimal Jekyll theme from GitHub Pages and contains my academic GIS projects.

 ### How to install